getcoding-ca/handbook/docs/Modules/2-frontend.md

 - Cursor has a good free tier
 - Start this towards mid/end of the module
-- Expect students to code using angets for a few sessions
+- Expect students to complete tasks using angets for a few weeks until they get the hang of it

 For students: